-We source surface water from the Roque River and utilize underground wells public for drinking water.
-During the drought of the 1980's and early 1990's the City of Rogue River realized that it could no longer supply an adequate amount of water from its wells.
-In 1994 the City built the Water Treatment Plant which now has been in successful operation for 27-years.
-Depending on the time of vear and customer demand the watertreatment plant produces between 7,000 to 900,000 gallons of water per day and the wells produce up to an additional 824,000 gallons a day.
+We source surface water from the River utilize Roque and underground wells public for drinking water.
+During the drought of the 1980's and early 1990's the City of Roque River realized that it could no longer supply an adequate amount of water from its wells.
+In 1994 the City built the Water Treatment Plant which now has been in successful operation for 28-years.
+Depending on the time of year and customer demand, the plant presently water treatment produces between 7,000 to 900,000 gallons of water per day, and the wells produce up to an additional 824,000 gallons a day.
 At the present time, the City will typically run the water treatment plant during the summer months when the demand for water is high.
 During the winter, when water demand is low and the river is more difficult to treat the City uses five local wells for its water supply.